 Hiking in Iceland in the Autumn

-Hiking the endless trails scattered across Iceland is always a rewarding experience, but doing so in Autumn is even more magical.
+Hiking the endless trails scattered across Iceland is always a rewarding experience, but hiking Iceland in Autumn is somehow even more magical.
 During this time, the most beautiful colour change is sweeping across the volcanic island: violent bursts of rusty oranges, reds and yellows come out in strength, and the endless sunlight that marked the summer is fading into the darkness of winter, bringing with it the magical reappearance of the northern lights.
-Moody skies, chilly weather and bouts of showers all work together to take the unreal landscapes amid their own making to the next level.
-This article explores all you need to know about hiking in Iceland during the autumn months, what to expect, and everything else that goes into organizing a camper van holiday in this time.

-Iceland in September and October – the Weather
+Iceland Weather in Autumn – September and October

-Autumn is often Iceland’s most dramatic season, with quick changes in weather that can happen at the drop of a hat.
+Iceland’s weather in autumn is often at its most dramatic, with quick changes in the conditions that can happen at the drop of a hat.
 Fierce winds buffeting the country might whip up a storm, only for it to be beaten away half an hour later by the emerging sun.
 It’s exciting, but for the most part, expect the weather to be overcast, cool, and windy.
 This is another of the reasons why hiking during this season is so good.

 What to Wear in Iceland During Autumn?